Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Introduction

-In some cases the constant rank condition does not apply to $\mathcal A$, for example, the incompressible Euler equations.
-In this case to apply the theory of this paper one needs to derive a well-defined potential and for the incompressible Euler equations, this is done in \cite{lazloconvexeuler}.
-Further, there are cases where the constraint does not define a convex set: For instance, imposing local non-interpenetration of matter in nonlinar elasticity, one assumes that $\det \nabla u >0$ almost everywhere.
+Note that there are interesting cases where the constraint does not define a convex set: For instance, imposing local non-interpenetration of matter in nonlinar elasticity, one assumes that $\det \nabla u >0$ almost everywhere.
 This restriction models the assumption that under a deformation the matter will not change orientation or be compressed to a point, see \cite{Continontinterpentration} and \cite{Rindlernoninter} for more details.

 One potential use for these techniques would be in the area of convex integration.
 In \cite{lazloconvexeuler} as in other examples one has a functional used to control the sequence of sub-solutions and a convex set of values which each sub-solution can take.
 In \cite{lazloconvexeuler} lower semi-continuity is shown directly for the relevant functional.